diasks2/confidential_info_redactor/README.md

 ConfidentialInfoRedactor::Redactor.new(text: text).numbers
 # => 'Coca-Cola announced a merger with Pepsi that will happen on December 15th, 2020 for <redacted number>.'

+ConfidentialInfoRedactor::Redactor.new(text: text, tokens: tokens).proper_nouns
+# => '<redacted> announced a merger with <redacted> that will happen on December 15th, 2020 for $200,000,000,000.'

 ConfidentialInfoRedactor::Redactor.new(text: text, tokens: tokens).redact
 # => '<redacted> announced a merger with <redacted> that will happen on <redacted date> for <redacted number>.'